Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Make heart, stars and piggy ornies following the directions found on the Silver Raven Wolf site.

-Not only do these candles look cool, they smell terrific.
-Super easy to make, the tutorial is found at Simply Prim.
+Not only do these jars look cool, they're useful also.
+Super easy to make, the tutorial is found at Fancy That Design House.

 34. How to Make Shrunken Apple Heads

 This grungy can is made slightly differently than an earlier one shown in this article.
 Make sure you check this one out too.
-The directions for this grungy can candle are found at Candle Marketing Sweeti.
+The directions for this grungy can are found at Mixed Kreations.

 37. Burlap Christmas Trees